 One of the many things in which I’ve gotten involved these days is the Vital Church Initiative in the West Michigan Conference of the United Methodist Church.
 I have a Peer Mentoring session to lead next week on Tuesday, and directly from there I am off to Flint to participate in a Consultation Event at the Asbury United Methodist Church.
 That event will consume Wednesday and Thursday of next week.
-In preparation for the Peer Mentoring session (a meeting of clergy) I read the book Managing Transitions by William Bridgers — a very good and quite readable business management book.
+In preparation for the Peer Mentoring session (a meeting of clergy) I read the book Managing Transitions by William Bridgers — a very good and quite readable business management book that offer great options and tools like an online pay stubs generator and others.
 The session will be about managing transitions in the local church.
 So, having finished the book, I am now preparing myself to lead that session.
 And, yet ahead of me, I have some reading to do to prepare for the consultation event after that.

 Of course, this breaks into my usual routine of Internet reading, and my reading in theology and Biblical studies.